 Like it’s namesake nightclub, TAO Beach is a Eastern-inspired tribute to sun, sand, water, and decadence located at the Venetian.
 During the day, luxury-focused party-goers can lounge poolside in one of twelve cabanas that feature such amenities as air-conditioning, high def plasma screen TVs with gaming consoles, WiFi and customized mini bars.
 Other services available include sunglass cleaning and poolside massages.
 Day beds dot the landscape throughout this 18,000-square-foot oasis which also boasts a 30-foot bar where guests can order TAO-tinis and TAO-jitos carefully crafted with fresh exotic ingredients.

-Open every Thursday, Friday and Saturday in summer, this sun-drenched venue also offers myriad VIP tables for bottle service.
+Re-open every Thursday, Friday and Saturday in summer 2022, this sun-drenched venue also offers myriad VIP tables for bottle service.
 As the day turns into night, revelers will find themselves in an open-air nightspot boasting two 14-foot long fire columns and high energy music from resident and international guest DJs playing a mix of top 40, hip-hop and open format music.

 Best Las Vegas pool parties by day of the week:

-- Sunday: Wet Republic, Encore Beach Club, Marquee Day Club.
+- Sunday: Wet Republic, Encore Beach Club, Marquee Day Club and Ayu Dayclub

 - Tuesday: Not a great day for any pool party.